justUmen/ComfyUI-BjornulfNodes/README.md

 # ☁ Usage in cloud :

+Comfyui is great for local usage, but even me I sometimes need more power...
+I have a computer with a 4070 super with 12GB and flux fp8 simple wokflow take about ~40 seconds.
+With a 4090 in the cloud I can run flux fp16 in ~12 seconds.

+My referal link for Runpod : <https://comfy.moa.party/?ref=5f3b6c> (If you use that i will have a commission, at no extra cost for you.)
-If you want to use my nodes and comfyui in the cloud, I'm managing an optimized template on runpod : <https://runpod.io/console/deploy?template=r32dtr35u1&ref=tkowk7g5>
+If you want to use my nodes and comfyui in the cloud (and can install more stuff), I'm managing an optimized ready-to-use template on runpod : <https://runpod.io/console/deploy?template=r32dtr35u1&ref=tkowk7g5>
 Template name : `bjornulf-comfyui-allin-workspace`, can be operational in ~3 minutes.
-(Depending on your pod)
+(Depending on your pod, setup and download of extra models or whatever not included.)
 You need to create and select a network volume before using that, size is up to you, i have 50Gb Storage because i use cloud only for Flux or lora training on a 4090. (~0.7$/hour)
 ⚠️ When pod is ready, you need to open a terminal in browser (After clicking on `connect` from your pod) and use this to launch ComfyUI manually : `cd /workspace/ComfyUI && python main.py --listen 0.0.0.0 --port 3000` (Much better to control it with a terminal, check logs, etc...)
 After that you can just click on the `Connect to port 3000` button.
 As file manager, you can use the included `JupyterLab` on port 8888.
 If you have any issues with it, please let me know.
-For me : I have a computer with 4070 super with 12Gb and flux fp8 simple wokflow is about ~40 seconds.
-With a 4090 in the cloud I can run flux fp16 in ~12 seconds.
 It will manage everything in Runpod network storage (`/workspace/ComfyUI`), so you can stop and start the cloud GPU without losing anything, change GPU or whatever.
 Zone : I recommend `EU-RO-1`, but up to you.
 Top-up your Runpod account with minimum 10$ to start.